JustalK/SERVER-API/README.md

 The continuous integration is handled with `Travis` and the coverage is checked by `Coveralls` and `Codeclimate` for checking the level of maintainability of the code.
 Finally, I use `Ava` for making the test cases.
 For formatting the code, I use `xo`.

+Before committing, `Husky` will force the tests to be run and will validate or not the new commit.

 ## Plan of the presentation

 I explain with all the details how I build the project and my way of working.